ash09er5/MircoBlog/README.md

 # MircoBlog
-Blog application that utlizes python and html on the front end that communicates a mongodb database on the backend
+Blog application that utlizes python and html on the front end that communicates with a mongodb database on the backend